State House says hell no on religious exemptions bill

 “There’s a message that’s being sent in Colorado every time this bill comes up,” says Kelly Brough, president and CEO of the Denver Metro Chamber of Commerce.
 Every year, this bill gets overwhelming opposition from all sectors of the community, yet lawmakers continue to bring it forward, she said.
 At its root, she contined, the bill is about a “lack of respect for others, intolerance,” and closed doors, and it is counter to what many Coloradans believe.
 It ays to the LGBTQ community that “we don’t want you and don’t need you, and that’s not true and not right.”

-Brough said she’s frustrated that for the third year in a row the chamber has had to use its resources to once again fight the measure.
+Brough said she’s frustrated that for the third year in a row the chamber has had to use its resources to fight the measure.

 But beyond the social impact, there’s the potential of an economic one, too.
 Brough pointed out that Indiana lost $60 million in business after Pence signed that state’s law.
-That included a mass exodus out-of-staters willing to deal with the state and strong criticism from some of the state’s highest profile employers, including pharmaceutical giant Eli Lilly and Company.
+That included a refusal by out-of-staters to invest in the state and strong criticism from some of the state’s highest profile employers, including pharmaceutical giant Eli Lilly and Company.
 Angie’s List, based in Indianapolis, canceled expansion plans after Pence signed the law.

 Colorado should know the repercussions of homophobic policy-making because the state has been down this road before.